-As domestic online applications and websites rapidly flourish in this day and age, we can confidently say to a certain extent that, whether you're Chinese or not, it's useful to have a bit of background knowledge in being able to navigate apps with Chinese characteristics.
+As domestic online applications and websites rapidly flourish in this day and age, we can confidently say to a certain extent that, whether you're Chinese or not, it's useful to have some background knowledge in navigating apps with Chinese characteristics.
 We all know about Didi as the Chinese Uber and Eleme as Chinese Postmates, but here are several more major ones that all play big parts in our daily lives, covering office, entertainment, social media, and more...

 WeTransfer - CowTransfer (奶牛快传)

-A staple for office workers, CowTransfer is the file transferring app of choice.
-Similar to WeTransfer, CowTransfer doesn't require you to download software; simply go to the website and you can uploading your content and pass forward a link to whomever.
+A staple for office workers, CowTransfer is the file-transferring app of choice.
+Similar to WeTransfer, CowTransfer doesn't require you to download software; simply go to the website and you can upload your content and pass forward a link to whomever.
 It offers decent speed and 2GBs of space for free, with the option to upgrade with paid membership.

 Recently CowTransfer has also established new features including online viewing for video files and cloud storage for people serious about their file transferring.